Star Awards for Best Supporting Actor

 The Star Awards for Best Supporting Actor is an award presented annually at the Star Awards, a ceremony that was established in 1994.

 The category was introduced in 1995, at the 2nd Star Awards ceremony; Xie Shaoguang received the award for his role in Larceny of Love and it is given in honour of a Mediacorp actor who has delivered an outstanding performance in a supporting role.
 The nominees are determined by a team of judges employed by Mediacorp; winners are selected by a majority vote from the entire judging panel.

-Since its inception, the award has been given to 19 actors.
-Jeffrey Xu is the most recent winner in this category for his role in The Takedown.
+Since its inception, the award has been given to 21 actors.
+Chen Hanwei is the most recent winner in this category for his role in Unforgivable.
 Since the ceremony held in 2006, Huang Yiliang remains as the only actor to win in this category thrice, surpassing Chen Guohua, Chen Hanwei, Chen Shucheng, Tay Ping Hui, and Xie who have two wins each.
-Chen Shucheng has also been nominated on 11 occasions, more than any other actor.
-Brandon Wong and Zheng Geping hold the record for the most nominations without a win, with six.
+Chen Shucheng has also been nominated on 12 occasions, more than any other actor.
+Andie Chen and Zheng Geping hold the record for the most nominations without a win, with six.